beartype/numerary/README.md

 ``numerary`` should enjoy no audience.
 It should not exist.
 Yet here we are.
-Its author gauges its success by how quickly it can be deleted as superfluous.
+Its author gauges its success by how quickly it can be forgotten, relegated to the annals of superfluous folly.
-(I’m looking at you, maintainers.)

 ``numerary`` is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the accompanying ``LICENSE`` file for details.